keshav-exe/projekt-prithvi/README.md

 ## Overview

-**NotYouTube** is a ReactJS-based project, a YouTube clone, developed by **Keshav Bagaade** to replicate some of the key features of the popular video-sharing platform.
+**NotYouTube** is a ReactJS-based project, a YouTube clone, to replicate some of the key features of the popular video-sharing platform.
 It provides users with a familiar interface to watch videos, browse content, and interact with a responsive and intuitive design.

 ## Features